kigster/pullulant/README.md

 It uses `brew`, and many automated tasks that are customizing your environment to look and do what real pros need for their development :) Ok, that's a joke, but seriosly, this has a lot of goodies.
 Run it :)

+Behind the scenes it also uses [Sprout-Wrap](https://github.com/pivotal-sprout/sprout-wrap).
+This is why this project is called
+"Pullulant" – it is Latin for "Sprout".

 ## Pre-Install – OS-X Preparation

   1. Run `xcode-select --install` to make sure you have dev tools